Misinformation on the virus is proving highly contagious

 “They’re politicizing it as a tool,” he said.
 “I think it’s more to try to get Trump to lose.
 It’s more a scare tactic.”

 He is in the minority.
-A recent AP/NORC pollfound that 3 in 4 Americans — Democrats and Republicans alike — support a national mask mandate.
+A recent AP/NORC poll said 3 in 4 Americans — Democrats and Republicans alike — support a national mask mandate.

 Early in the pandemic, medical authorities themselves were the source of much confusion regarding masks.
 In February, officials like the U.S. surgeon general urged Americans not to stockpile masks because they were needed by medical personnel and might not be effective in everyday situations.